 Annex E – Glossary

-Auction Proceeds Program Assessment Panel (APPAP): A group chartered by the ICANN Board, through a committee if appropriate, to allow for an assessment of the entire Auction Proceeds program, including all aspects of the programs operation as well as the program goals and project criteria.

-Auction Proceeds Program Review Panel (APPRP): A community-based group to review the Auction Proceeds program process, which will include ICANN community volunteers, as well as invited external experts with expertise in evaluating grant processes.

 Charter Questions: A series of 11 questions posed in the CCWG’s charter which the CCWG has set out to answer in the course of its work.

 Chartering Organizations: The following Supporting Organizations and Advisory Committees adopted the CCWG’s charter: Address Supporting Organization (ASO), the At-Large Advisory Committee (ALAC), the Country Code Names Supporting Organization (ccNSO), the Generic Names Supporting Organization (GNSO), the Governmental Advisory Committee (GAC), the Security and Stability Advisory Committee (SSAC), and the Root Server System Advisory Committee (RSSAC).